JugBones/Pushin-P2P/README.md

 - Initialization: When a user selects a method (GET, POST, or default) the program creates a new socket and sends a request to the target peer, identified by its IP address and port number.
 UDP socket and port number bind
 - The target peer receives the request and processes it according to the selected method.
 - Once the data is received by the requesting peer, it is displayed on the console.
-- The program handles packet loss in the channel by …

 The program uses Python Socket and Multiprocessing libraries to handle incoming and outgoing connections within a single file.